blackballoons/blackballoons.github.io/_posts/2021-01-11-done-did-it.md

   - blog
 tags:
   - journal
-  - regrets
+  - thoughts
 ---
-Day started with eggs with unhealthy does of regrets intead of a run.
+Day started with eggs with unhealthy does of regrets instead of a run.
 Tomorrow I will focus on the future and the now instead of mulling and dulling the past and the present.